From Inside the Deployments

 The law schools are mostly behind.
 There are exceptions.
 There are clinical programs and individual professors who are doing serious work on this.
 But the institution as a whole is operating on a curriculum cycle that is slower than the change, and a hiring cycle for faculty that is slower still.
 The result is that most law students in 2026 are being trained for a profession that no longer hires the way they are being trained to be hired.

 The bar associations are nearly silent.
 The state regulators are nearly silent.
-The CLE infrastructure is mostly producing content about how to use specific vendor products, which is useful in the short term and worse than useless in the long term, because it teaches lawyers to think of AI literacy as a series of vendor relationships rather than as a permanent change in the texture of the work.
+The CLE infrastructure is mostly producing content about how to use specific vendor products, which is useful in the short term and worse than useless in the long term, because it teaches lawyers to think of the whole shift as a series of vendor relationships rather than as a permanent change in the texture of the work.

 The people who are doing well, from what I can see, are the people who are figuring out their own version of the apprenticeship from the inside.
 They are taking on work they do not have to take on.
 They are sitting in on calls they do not need to be on.
 They are asking the senior partner to walk them through why she made the call she made.
-They are reading the AI output critically and forming a view about where it is wrong.
-They are, in essence, reconstructing an apprenticeship by hand because the institutional version is not coming.
+They are reading the machine's output critically and forming a view about where it is wrong, which, done deliberately, turns out to be one of the few ways left to reconstruct the old correction loop by hand.
+They are, in essence, rebuilding an apprenticeship out of spare parts because the institutional version is not coming.

 That is admirable.
 It is also not scalable.
 The people who can do that have time, mentorship access, and a certain disposition.
 Most early-career lawyers do not have all three.
 The profession is, in effect, producing a small number of well-formed senior associates and a large number of people who have a JD and three years of work experience and not much of the substrate that previous generations of three-year associates had built.